kuzzleio/kuzzle-plugin-prometheus/README.md

 * username: `admin`
 * password: `admin`

-When successfully logged in you can now import demonstration dashboards from `config/dashboards` folder.
+When successfully logged in you can now import demonstration dashboards from `dashboards` folder.
 To do so, hover on `+` icon in left sidebar and click on `Import`.Then click on `Upload .json File` and choose the dashboard of your choice.
 Set up the targeted Prometheus to `Prometheus` and you're done.
 Make several requests using Kuzzle HTTP API, SDKs or by browsering it with the Admin Console.